DSCI-310-2024/DSCI-310_group-10_crime-prediction/README.md

 5. Navigate to the root of the directory where __time_period_crime.ipynb__ is located.

-6. Open the __time_period_crime.ipynb__ file in JupyterLab to access the analysis and execute the code.
+6. Open the __time_period_crime.ipynb__ file in Jupyter Lab to access the analysis and execute the code.

 ## How to run (Docker Container):